pwr-Solaar/Solaar/docs/rules.md

 `MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.

+`Active` conditions are true if a particular device is active.
+`Active` conditions take one argument, which is the Serial number or Unit ID of a device, as shown in Solaar's detail pane.

-`Setting` conditions checks the value of a Solaar setting on a device.
+`Setting` conditions check the value of a Solaar setting on a device.
 `Setting` conditions take three or four arguments, depending on the setting: the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing;